Fizan324926/AsyncCSVXpert/README.md

 ```
 The backend server will start, typically on http://localhost:8080.

+## Configuration
+- To change the number of threads used by the Rust backend, modify the value in the .env file inside the csv_processor directory.
+Default is 20.

 ## Building the Frontend
 To build the React frontend, navigate to the csv-processor-frontend directory and run: